J9-PT-IRONHACK-JAVA/Team4-SpringWebProject-webShop/README.md

 - **#12**  Delete product.
 Variable : id (id of product)
 - **#13**  View all Headers.
 - **#14**  Create admin users.
 RequestBody: USER

+## Tests:

+- For this version, the tests were made for endpoints.

 ## Developers: